jleung51/utilities/python_modules/api_wrappers/google_api/README.md

 # Google API

-Python 3 module which utilizes the Google Developer APIs to send an email.
+Python 3 module which provides a wrapper for the Google Developer APIs.

 ## Setup